inspec/inspec-habitat/docs/resources/habitat_service.md

 ### origin

-The origin name of the Service, as passed in via the resource parameter.
+The origin name of the service, as passed in via the resource parameter.
 Always available, even if the resource was not found.
 See also [name](#name) and [version](#version).

 ```ruby
 describe habitat_service(origin: 'core', name: 'httpd') do